How good scientific practice functions with Open Science

 - ZBW Journal Data Archive for searching linked records of some journal publications.

 - da|ra – DOI Registration agency for social science and economic data (jointly with GESIS) to get a DOI for research data.

 - Open Library Economics supports editors who want to operate their economics journals in Open Access independently of commercial publishers.

 At the same time the ZBW is engaged in scientific policy at the national and international level, working towards the implementation of Open Science and carrying out research into this field.
 If you would like to know more about this, then take a look at the Open Science Magazine of the ZBW, in which new perspectives, articles, podcasts and useful worksheets are waiting for you each month.

 Focus and thematic layout of the guide

 The Open Economics Guide is being continually expanded and in the opening phase focuses on the topics of Open Science in general, Open Access and Open Data.
-Further focus points are gradually being added: These include Open Source, Open Methodology, Open (Peer) Review and Open Educational Resources (OER).
+Further focus points are gradually being added: These include Open Source, Open Methodology and Open (Peer) Review.